EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/_index.md

 You should periodically run the cloud-info-provider (e.g. with a cron every 5 minutes) to push the information for consumption by clients.

+### Using the EGI FedCloud Appliance

+The appliance provides a ready-to-use cloud-info-provider configuration if you want to operate it by yourself.
+Once you have downloaded the appliance check the following files:

+- `/etc/cloud-info-provider/openstack.rc` with the configuration of the account used to log into your OpenStack and the location of the host certificate that will be used to authenticate to the AMS.

+- `/etc/cloud-info-provider/openstack.yaml` with the cloud-info-provider
+  configuration.
+You need to enter the details about the VOs/projects that the site is supporting.

+The appliance has a cron job that will connect to the configured OpenStack and send messages every 5 minutes.

 ## EGI VM Image Management

 VM Images are replicated using `cloudkeeper`, which has two